 After ending a relationship, you need time to recover.
 You need time to understand yourself once again.
 Sometimes, a relationship can be so amazing that we forget who we are.
 Now is the time to start journaling and meditating.
 If you feel so lonely, maybe get a new pet – with the understanding that this itself is a new commitment.

 Take your mind away from the dead relationship and focus on improving yourself.
 Get your health back on track.
 Take your dog for a walk.
-Jog for a couple minutes every day.
+Jog for a couple of minutes every day.
 Hit the gym.
-Visit edu birdie and start that blog or YouTube channel you’ve been dreaming about.
+Start that blog or YouTube channel you’ve been dreaming about.

 Get lost in yourself.
-According to bestdissertation.com, once you start understanding yourself, you’ll find it easier to relate with other people.
-And the good news is you’ll be relating with them because you want to.
-Not because you have a need to be liked by them.
+Once you start understanding yourself, you’ll find it easier to relate with other people.
+And the good news is you’ll be relating to them because you want to, not because you have a need to be liked by them.